Digby Island staff about 1915. Jack Bowerman on far right.

 Stuart, C. Operator at Pachena in 1948.

-Sutherland went to Eastern Canada during World War One and carried out ship inspections.
-After the war Sutherland remained in eastern Canada.
+Sutherland went to Eastern Canada during World War One and carried out ship inspections and remained there after the end of hostilities.

 Swiler, B.H.
 Larry Reid's book has him listed as an operator on November 05, 1923.
 In 1926 he is working as an operator at Estevan Point---(BCD*).